-30. In fact, according to the Police Jury's public notice of its adoption of Plan C, the Police Jury indicated that it "undertook an effort to realign the election districts to balance the population counts and maintain minority representation in accordance with Section 2 of the Voting Rights Act of 1965 and applicable state statutes."1

-31. Prior to adopting Plan C, there is no indication that the Police Jury hired any qualified expert to perform an analysis of the Voting Rights Act as required by the U.S. Constitution-including a compactness or racially-polarized-voting analysis.

-32. Plan C created excess deviations between high and low populations in numerous Police Jury Districts in DeSoto Parish.
+- 32. In fact, according to the Police Jury's public notice of its adoption of Plan C, the Police Jury indicated that it "undertook an effort to realign the election districts to balance the population counts and maintain minority representation in accordance with Section 2 of the Voting Rights Act of 1965 and applicable state statutes." - 33.
+There is no indication that, prior to adopting Plan C, the Police Jury hired any qualified expert to perform an analysis of the Voting Rights Act as required by the U.S. Constitution-including a compactness or racially-polarized-voting analysis. - 34.
+Plan C created excess deviations between high and low populations in numerous Police Jury Districts in DeSoto Parish.
 Many of these deviations exceed the 10% threshold, making the plan constitutionally suspect under the "one person, one vote" principle of the Fourteenth Amendment.
 For instance, the district with the largest population under Plan C, District 5, was a majority-White district (71.46% White) in northern DeSoto, whereas the district with the lowest population, District 6, was a majority-Black district (57.32% Black).
-These districts were adjacent to each other.
+These districts were adjacent to each other. - 35.
+After Plan C was adopted, the maximum total deviation between majority-White and majority-Black Police Jury Districts was 17.56% between District 5 (majority White) and District 6 (majority Black), exceeding the 10% threshold for a presumptively inequitable population apportionment.
+In fact, the total deviation between majority-White and majority-Black districts under Plan C exceeded 10% for the following combinations of districts in DeSoto Parish:

-1 DeSoto Parish Police Jury Public Notice, Adoption of Reapportionment Plan C (May 5, 2022), available at https://louisianapublicnotice.com/notices/198114 (last visited May 17, 2023).
+&lt;sup>1 DeSoto Parish Police Jury Public Notice, Adoption of Reapportionment Plan C (May 5, 2022), available at https://louisianapublicnotice.com/notices/198114 (last visited May 17, 2023).